School trailer in Lyons stolen after prom

 “And there was a pickup truck there, and a guy jumps out, and a guy pulls forward, backs up into it, and they hooked up onto it, and they are out of there,” Nusser said.

-Superintendent Bill Day at Lyons schools says they have contacted police and hope to have a suspect.
+Superintendent Bill Day says they have contacted police and hope to have a suspect.

 Nusser says the trailer has been a huge help to the kids at prom and throughout the year.
 It hauls band instruments to contests and has other uses.
 School leaders hope it is found because buying another one may not be an option right away.